 In addition to teaching and mentoring scores of graduate students, President Salovey has won both the William Clyde DeVane Medal for Distinguished Scholarship and Teaching in Yale College and the Lex Hixon ’63 Prize for Teaching Excellence in the Social Sciences.
 He has received honorary degrees from the University of Pretoria (2009), Shanghai Jiao Tong University (2014), National Tsing Hua University (2014), Harvard University (2015), McGill University (2018), University of Haifa (2018), and Vytautas Magnus University (2019).
 In 2013, he was elected to the American Academy of Arts and Sciences and the National Academy of Medicine.

-President Salovey and his wife, Marta Elisa Moret, have lived in New Haven since they arrived as graduate students more than thirty years ago.
+President Salovey and his wife, Marta Elisa Moret, have lived in New Haven since they arrived as graduate students more than forty years ago.
 Ms. Moret, a 1984 graduate of the Yale School of Public Health, is the president of Urban Policy Strategies, LLC, which provides program evaluation and technical assistance to community-based health organizations.
 Ms. Moret is also active with the Association of Yale Alumni and has served on its board of governors.
 She previously held positions in the Edward Zigler Center in Child Development and Social Policy, the Community Foundation for Greater New Haven, and the Hispanic Health Council.
 Ms. Moret was the deputy commissioner for the Connecticut Department of Social Services from 1991 to 1994.
 She currently serves on the boards of the New Alliance Foundation and Story Corps, and she chairs the board of the Campaign School at Yale.
 Ms. Moret was named to the Winslow Centennial Honor Roll for Excellence and Service of the Yale School of Public Health in 2015, received the Alexis de Tocqueville Herbert H. Pearce Award from the United Way of Greater New Haven in 2019, and was awarded the Junior Achievement of Southwest New England’s Spirit of Hope Award winner in 2020.